julianlatasa/Qliksense.Extension.amWaterfall/README.md

 At the moment the project is an implementation of a waterfall chart in the amWaterfall folder and a combo chart in the amCombo folder.

+Please rate & give feedback!
+If you wan't to contribute feel free to message me on github.

 ### Latest Change
 * Cleaned up folders & added zipping to build functionality.
 * Added new screeenshots of the combo chart, which should be functional now, albeit not very tested.